keyestudio/KS0428-Mini-Tank-Robot-V2-for-Arduino/KS0428-Arduino.md

 The whole project begins with basic programs.
-Starting from simple to complex, the lessons will guide you to assemble the robot car and absorb the knowledge of electronic and machinery step by step. **If you want to start directly by installing the robot, you can skip to our [last project](https://ks0428-mini-tank-robot-v2-for-arduino.readthedocs.io/en/latest/KS0428_arduino.html#the-final-fully-functional-project).**
+Starting from simple to complex, the lessons will guide you to assemble the robot car and absorb the knowledge of electronic and machinery step by step. **If you want to start directly by installing the robot, you can skip to our [assembly-guide](https://ks0428-mini-tank-robot-v2-for-arduino.readthedocs.io/en/latest/KS0428-Arduino.html#assembly-guide).**

 ![IMG_256](media/b136b7a4b51302f3c58574b17370eae7.jpeg)